CDLUC3/ezid/doc/apidoc.2.rst

   }

-cURL examples
+curl examples
 -------------

-The EZID API can be exercised using the cURL_ command line tool.
+The EZID API can be exercised using the curl_ command line tool.
 The following examples assume metadata is UTF-8 encoded throughout.

 To get identifier metadata, obtaining text formatted as described in